-Let’s explore the various ways to find out about care services during the midst of Coronavirus, the process for admissions & what to expect upon moving into a home.
+Let’s explore the various ways to find out about care services, the process for admissions & what to expect upon moving into a home.

 How to view homes without visiting

-In cases where homes are still closed to external visitors, here are some of the ways you can get a sense for the aesthetics of individual services without visiting:
+In cases where homes are closed to external visitors, here are some of the ways you can get a sense of the aesthetics of individual services without visiting:

 - Browse images of their service online